MoAnwer/AL-Mirgani/docs/technical/PayrollModule.md

 ### 1. Creating a Payroll
 1. User submits form with employee, month, year, and payment details.
-2.  `StoreEmployeePayrollRequest` validates uniqueness and transaction requirements.
+2.  `StorePayrollRequest` validates uniqueness and transaction requirements.
 3.  `PayrollService::store` creates the record.
     *   If `payment_method` is "Bankak", `transaction_id` is stored.
 4. If `payment_status` is 'Paid', `PayrollPaid` event is fired.